Boston Red Sox: New York Yankees

-The Yankees–Red Sox rivalry is often considered one of the oldest, most famous, and fiercest rivalries in professional sports.
-For over 100 years, the Red Sox and New York Yankees have been rivals.
+The Red Sox and New York Yankees have been rivals for more than 100 years.
+The rivalry is often considered one of the oldest, fiercest and most famous rivalries in professional sports.

 The rivalry is often a heated subject of conversation in the Northeastern United States.
-Since the 1995 inception of the wild card team and an added Division Series, every postseason except for 2014 has featured one or both of the American League East rivals.
+Since the 1995 inception of the wild card team and an added Division Series, every postseason except for 2014 and 2023 has featured one or both of the American League East rivals.
 The two teams have squared off in the American League Championship Series (ALCS) three times, with the Yankees winning in 1999 and 2003 and the Sox winning in 2004.
 The teams have faced off in one American League Division Series (ALDS); 2018, won by the Red Sox in four games.
 The teams have played one American League Wild Card Game on October 5, 2021, which the Red Sox won as well.

 The teams have twice met in the last regular-season series to decide the league title, in 1904 (which the Red Sox won) and 1949 (which the Yankees won).
 The teams also finished tied for first in 1978, when the Yankees won a high-profile one-game playoff for the division title.
 The 1978 division race is memorable for the Red Sox having held a 14-game lead over the Yankees more than halfway through the season.
 In 2003, The Red Sox lost in Game 7 of the ALCS on Aaron Boone's walk-off home run.
 Similarly, the 2004 ALCS is notable for the Yankees leading 3 games to 0 and ultimately losing the best-of-seven series.
 The Red Sox comeback was the first time in major league history that a team came back from an 0–3 deficit to win a series.

 The rivalry is often termed "the best" and "greatest rivalry in all of sports."
 Games between the two teams often generate a great deal of interest and get extensive media coverage, including being broadcast on national television.

 Tampa Bay Rays

-The Rays–Red Sox rivalry developed in the late 2000s, after the two clubs had their first postseason meeting in the 2008 ALCS.
+The rivalry between Boston and the Tampa Bay Rays developed in the late 2000s, after the two clubs had their first postseason meeting in the 2008 ALCS.
 Since then, both teams have won the American League East division a combined seven times.
 While the rivalry is more recent than Sox' rivalry with the Yankees, it has been called one of the most competitive in modern baseball.

 The teams have met three times in the MLB postseason, with the Rays winning the 2008 ALCS and the Red Sox winning the 2013 ALDS and 2021 ALDS.